 As you explore all the nooks and crannies of the Papal Palaces, new surprises will be revealed at every turn.
 Go agog over the vivid frescoes in the Raphael Rooms, gawk at the gorgeous (and amazingly accurate) 16th century renderings of Italy in the Gallery of Maps, and be astonished by optical illusions in the Tapestry Gallery.
 Of course, the main attraction – and rightly so – remains the Sistine Chapel ceiling.
 Get the inside scoop on the four years of backbreaking (literally!) labor it took Michelangelo to transform this once blandly-decorated vault into the magnificent nine-panel showpiece it is today.

 Breezing into St. Peter’s Basilica through a special ‘groups only’ backdoor, you won’t even see the queue snaking around the square outside (let alone stand in it!).
-Upon entering the sacred super structure – adorned from top to bottom with intricate mosaics, massive marble sculpts, and hundreds of gilded ornaments – you’re sure to realize that we may just have saved the best for last.
-But even with all of its breathtaking beauty, there is more to St. Peter than meets the eye.
-Since its completion just over four centuries ago, an endless amount of history has transpired within these marble-clad walls and, of course, we’ll share a few of the most mind-boggling anecdotes with you on this exclusive art history Vatican tour.
+Due to Vatican regulations, touring is not allowed inside ithe Basilica itself after 4:30 pm but your guide will provide you with a quick orientation of its highlights before parting ways so that you can explore this ever-enchanting superstructure on your own.
+Adorned from top to bottom with intricate mosaics, massive marble sculpts, and hundreds of gilded ornaments – you’re sure to realize that we may just have saved the best for last.

 Unsurprisingly, it took over a 100 years (120 to be exact!) to create the incredible basilica and a number of the most esteemed Renaissance artists have left their own illustrious marks on the church along the way.
-Bramante made the first draft of its layout, Bernini chipped in with his gargantuan bronze Baldachin over the main altar and Michelangelo wrapped everything up – crowning the sanctuary with his massive, 138-feet wide dome.
-With all of these astounding works in one place, and the encouraging narrative of your guide, you’re sure to leave with a newfound appreciation for all of the Vatican’s “Art, History and Legends”.
+Bramante made the first draft of its layout, Bernini chipped in with his gargantuan bronze Baldachin over the main altarand Michelangelo wrapped everything up – crowning the sanctuary with his massive, 138-feet wide dome.
+Most impressive of all, however, is yet another of Michelangelo's masterpieces – the Pietà.
+With all of these astounding works in one place, you’re sure to leave with a newfound appreciation for all that the Vatican has to offer.

 What you'll experience